krr-up/logos/README.md

 # Logo collection

 Collection of logos, related to potassco, or university entities, e.g. for use in slides.
-Logos are store as [Git LFS](https://docs.github.com/en/repositories/working-with-files/managing-large-files) files.
+Logos are stored as [Git LFS](https://docs.github.com/en/repositories/working-with-files/managing-large-files) files.

 # License